 Having this tattoo will symbolize the freedom to express any emotion and feeling.
 It is also an embodiment of strength to be who you truly are!

-Uses of Anthuriums
+Uses of Anthurium Plants

-According to NASA’s Clean Air Study, the Anthuriums made it to the lucky list of the best indoor air purifying plants.
-Surprisingly, the sister species of Flamingo flowers – the Peace Lily is also on this list!
-Such plants were proven to effectively remove air pollutants such as formaldehyde, nitrogen dioxide, sulfur dioxide, and benzene.
+According to NASA’s Clean Air Study, the anthuriums made it to the lucky list of the best indoor air purifying plants that remove toxins.
+Surprisingly, the sister species of anthurium flowers – the peace lily – is also on this list!

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.